M66B/FairEmail/docs/FAQ-en-rGB.md

 Note that identities needs to be enabled to be able to be matched and that identities of other accounts will not be considered.

 Matching will be done only once on receiving a message, so changing the configuration will not change existing messages.
-You could clear local messages by long pressing a folder in the folder list and synchronize the messages again though.
+You could clear local messages by long pressing a folder in the folder list and synchronise the messages again though.

 It is possible to configure a [regex](https://en.wikipedia.org/wiki/Regular_expression) in the identity settings to match **the username** of an email address (the part before the @ sign).